arnottmj/CV/README.md

 ## Employment

-**Makers Academy, London** (August 2015 to Present) *Alumni Helper*
+**Makers Academy, London** (August 2015 to Present)

-- Technical support for students who are currently enrolled on the course at Makers Academy.
+- Working as an Alumni helper, providing technical support for students who are currently enrolled.
 - Code reviews and encouraging best practices.

 **Travelling** (January 2014 to May 2015)